skyra-project/resource-webhooks/README.md

 4. Channel names and other escape sequences should have the format `%FOO_BAR%` and need to be added to the mapping `replacePatterns` in `./src/index.ts`
 5. Add a Webhook requirement to `./.github/workflows/deployment.yml`.
 The repository secret should be prefixed with `WEBHOOK_` for added verbosity.
 The entry for our example is `FOO_BAR: ${{ secrets.WEBHOOK_FOO_BAR }}`

+### Deployment content

+Once a document is done for posting it can be deployed with [the GitHub workflow][deployment].

+1. Go to [the GitHub workflow][deployment]
+2. Click "Run workflow"
+3. In the input field add the file name of the file to deploy
+4. Confirm with "Run workflow"

 ## Buy us some doughnuts

 Skyra Project is open source and always will be, even if we don't get donations.
 That said, we know there are amazing people who